-Behaviours occur because of the disease, not because of the person with dementia.
+Behaviours happen because of the disease, not because of the person with dementia.

 - The person’s attempts to communicate

-- Too much / too little (noise, distraction, activity level, conversation, etc.)
+- Too much or too little (noise, distraction, activity level, conversation, etc.)

 - Unmet needs

-Behaviour can sometimes be interpreted as a form of communication, though you may be unclear as to what the person is trying to communicate.
+Behaviour is a form of communication, though you may be unclear about what the person is trying to communicate.

 We can help you.

-Our team at Alzheimer Calgary can help you navigate challenging behaviours, identify behaviour triggers and provide ongoing emotional support for you and your family members.
+Our team at Alzheimer Calgary can help you navigate challenging behaviours and identify behaviour triggers.
+We can provide you, your family, and your caregivers with ongoing emotional support.